 Q: What is the project plan and how is it different from the Code commissioning plan?

 A: The project plan showcases the scope of your commissioning project and its associated timings, which creates a baseline for the project to work towards.
-We capture the project plan within the DT-EA-1146 Kick-off Meeting Minutes Template.
+We capture the project plan within the DT-EA-1146 Code Commissioning Meeting Minutes Template.
 We agree on the project plan during the planning phase.

-By contrast, you develop a commissioning plan during the delivery phase, and it lays out the key activities prior, during and after commissioning.
+By contrast, you develop a Code commissioning plan during the delivery phase, and it lays out the key activities prior, during and after commissioning.
 We agree on these based on the timings in the project plan.
-The commissioning plan is prepared by an Asset Owner and is formally agreed to by the System Operator.
-It is more detailed, as you can see from our DT-EA-338 Code Commissioning Plan template, and you must adhere to it.
+The Code commissioning plan is prepared by an asset owner and is formally agreed to by the System Operator.
+It is more detailed, as you can see from our DT-EA-338 Code Commissioning Plan template, and you must adhere to it throughout the commissioning period.

 Q: Can the project plan be changed once we have moved beyond the planning phase?